Draw perfect pressure-sensitive freehand lines.

 final stroke = getStroke(myPoints);

-You may also provide options to getStroke
+You may also provide options to getStroke.

-You'll most likely store the StrokeOptions
+You'll most likely store the StrokeOptions object in a variable,

-but you can also pass it directly to getStroke
+but you can also pass it directly to getStroke.

 final stroke = getStroke(